davidgasquez/handbook/content/ideas.md

 - What if each city or town had a changelog?
 What changed in the last _release_?
 Did it change a street direction or opened a new commerce?
 - What if stores had a changelog?
 That'd mean price history for each product and also new products woulf be easier to find.

+## Fake Currencies

+- A chores app where people (probalby kids) will earn a currency.
+This could be traded for rewards like going to the cinema or getting a PC game.